Start the New Year Right with this Prep Ahead Healthy Meal Plan

 - Mix and Match Scones {Bonus freezer task!
 Make extra packets to add to your freezer, on the day you make scones for breakfast!}

-Want to really make from scratch easier?
+Want to really make from scratch cooking and menu planning easier?
 Start filling your freezer!
-Cook from scratch with these tasks!
+Cook from scratch with these seven tasks.
+I prefer to do them the first full week of the month.

-It will help you cook subsequent meals quicker if you do these seven tasks on the first full week of the month.
 That way you’ll have leftovers for other meals this month that will make meal prep faster.
 However, if you’re really busy or don’t have the ingredients ready to go, just shift the tasks to a day when you are able to get it done!
 Again, flexibility is key.

 You can read how I fill my freezer in 30 minutes a day over at Premeditated Leftovers – I wrote a blog post there a while ago.

-1. On Monday, cook up a huge pot of dried beans and freeze in 3-2 cup portions, with the liquid.
-Make sure you soak the beans Sunday night!
-I highly recommend owning a really big stainless steel stock pot.
-I have a 12 qt stock pot similar to this one that I use for canning and cooking beans.
-It comes in really handy!
 I generally cook 8 cups of dried beans, which yields about 3-4 bags for my freezer after we’ve eaten the beans for lunch and also for dinner.
-If you’re not familiar cooking dried beans, you’ll want to soak the beans over night and then cook about 1-2 hours the next day in fresh water.
-You can read here for more details, need be.
+If you’re not familiar with cooking dried beans, soak the beans overnight and then cook about 1-2 hours the next day in fresh water.
+You can read here for more details, if need be.

 2. On Tuesday, {preferably the week you eat regular ole tacos, so you also get your dinner prep out of the way too} make a huge batch of taco meat using ground meat of choice and beans from Monday’s cook or the freezer, and freeze extra portions of meat.